shawn-carter/Knowledgebase/README.rst

     pip install -r requirements.txt

-SetUp the Database (Optional - you can use the included sqlite3 Database - details below) Update the settings.py file in the myknowledgebase directory with your database settings.
+SetUp the Database (Optional) -- You can use the included sqlite3 Database - and create a new SuperUser Update the settings.py file in the myknowledgebase directory with your database settings.

 .. code:: python